 There are a number of broadleaf weed and clover specific selective weed sprays like Amgrow Bin Die and All Purpose Weed Control that will do the job relatively quickly.
 Amgrow Bin Die comes in a concentrate form and will need to be mixed up with water in a knapsack or pressure sprayer.
 All Purpose Weed Control has an easy-to-use clip-on hose attachment.

-Clover is one of those legume plants, like beans and lucerne or alfalfa.
+Clover is a legume plants, like beans and lucerne or alfalfa.
 It will draw nitrogen from the air and stores it in its roots.
 As the roots die back, the nitrogen is replenished into the soil but where there is sufficient nitrogen in your soil to keep your lawn healthy, the clover struggles to survive.
 In most cases when you see clover growing in your lawn it means that there isn’t enough nitrogen.
 Lawns love nitrogen, while clover hates it, so increasing the fertiliser on your lawn is a must if you want to send a clear message of clearing your lawn.
 Use what they call a high NPK fertiliser, one that has high levels of nitrogen, phosphorous, and potassium – something like Lawn Solutions Premium Fertiliser.

 Read the label for the best advice for the rate you should apply and be sure to water-in well.
 Following one or more applications your lawn should look in great condition with less clover content.
 Keeping your lawn’s nitrogen levels in check by fertilising it will prevent clover from coming back.
 Some people chose to live with a smattering of clover in their lawn.
 Depending on your grass type, the two may co-exist without being too much of an eyesore.
 Mowing the clover back will help keep it under control to some degree but won’t prevent it from coming back.
 Clover has no issues with being mowed nice and short, but your grass doesn’t love it.
 Cutting your lawn short will be appreciated by the clover but will stress out your grass.